computefoundation/home/README.md

 # News

-**Android-application-development coming in January.
+**Android-application-development coming late January.
 Android-application-development** will be a Unix-founded solution for Java server-client communication and general Android application development.
+It will be usable for almost any general Android application requiring or not requiring a foundational REST API for user accounts and/or application-specific server-client components.